liveview-native/live_view_native/guides/introduction/welcome.md

 ### Processing the data

-Once a request is sucessfully delegated by LiveView Native, it will attempt to match on your LiveView route.
+Once a request is successfully delegated by LiveView Native, it will attempt to match on your LiveView route.

-By design, LiveView Native does not ship with a client, and instead seperates itself into a series of distinct packages.
-Each package ships with its own modifiers to handle its respective client, and unlike many framework agnostic development frameworks, intentionally seperates your markup by platform.
+By design, LiveView Native does not ship with a client, and instead separates itself into a series of distinct packages.
+Each package ships with its own modifiers to handle its respective client, and unlike many framework agnostic development frameworks, intentionally separates your markup by platform.

 | Platform | Framework                                                                             | Ready? |
 |----------|---------------------------------------------------------------------------------------|--------|